Manchester Metrolink: Construction

+Phase 1

 Parliamentary authority to proceed with Phase 1 construction was obtained with two Acts of Parliament – the Greater Manchester (Light Rapid Transit System) Act 1988 and Greater Manchester (Light Rapid Transit System) (No. 2) Act 1988.

-Phase 1: Bury, Altrincham and Manchester city centre

-Beginning in July 1991, the first Phase of Metrolink involved the conversion of two suburban heavy rail lines to light rail operation — the Bury-Victoria line in the north and the Altrincham-Piccadilly line in the south — and the construction of a street-level tramway through the city centre to connect the two.
-Tracks were laid down along a 1.9 mi route from Victoria station, via Market Street to the G-Mex, with a 0.4 mi branch to Piccadilly station.
+The first phase of Metrolink involved the conversion of two suburban heavy rail lines to light rail operation — the Bury Line in the north (conversion started in July 1991) and the MSJ&AR line in the south (conversion started December 1991) — and the construction of a street-level tramway through the city centre to connect the two.
+Tracks were laid down along a 1.9 mi route from Victoria station, via Market Street and St Peter's Square to the G-Mex, with a 0.4 mi branch from Piccadilly Gardens to Manchester Piccadilly station.
 This route is now known as the First City Crossing (1CC), and it was built with network expansion in mind.